 - Self-control: Strict parents make their children follow specific limits and boundaries.
 This way, children learn to have better control over themselves.
 They are less likely to fall to peer pressure.

 - Self-confidence: When the parents are constantly pushing their kids to improve and work harder, children learn to deal with tough situations.
 This could result in success and confidence.

 Sasa, a blogger, remarks how she is thankful to her parents for being strict, “My parents loved me and gave me the best they could no matter how strict they were and I’ll always be grateful for that (i).”

 Remember that these advantages of regimented parenting come at a cost.

 What are the negative effects of strict parenting?

 Let us now take a look at the adverse effects of strict parenting:

-- Cannot think independently: Children/ teens raised by strict parents are so used to take advice and instructions that they lack independent thinking.
-They never get to listen to their instincts to take a decision.
+- Cannot think independently: Children/teens raised by strict parents are so used to taking advice and instructions that they lack independent thinking.
+They never get to listen to their instincts to make a decision.